What Do Collagen Peptides Do

 5. Pork Rinds

-If you're in a pinch, pork rinds provide lots of glycine and other amino acids that are great for collagen production in the body.
+If you're in a pinch, pork rinds (my favorite is EPIC) provide lots of glycine and other amino acids that are great for collagen production in the body.

 What are the different types of collagen peptides?